Atma Jayaram

-Atma Jayaram (31 August 1915 - 19 March 1990) was the Director of the Indian Intelligence Bureau between November 1971 to August 1975.
+Atma Jayaram (31 August 1915 – 19 March 1990) was the Director of the Indian Intelligence Bureau between November 1971 to August 1975.
 His tenure was during one of the most turbulent political periods of modern India.
 He served under then Prime Minister Indira Gandhi.

 Early life

-Born in Colombo to Dr. T.Katakam Jayaram (1881-1940), young Atma had a privileged upbringing.
+Born in Colombo to Dr. T. Katakam Jayaram (1881–1940), young Atma had a privileged upbringing.
 Dr. Jayaram was one of the few licensed medical practitioners of the time and was fairly wealthy, however he began life from a poor family.
 He was married at the end of the 19th century, and his wife died shortly after giving birth to a daughter.
 His subsequent marriage in 1912-1913 brought him two sons and a daughter, Atma being the younger of the two brothers.

 Atma's younger sister and mother died before the age of five.
 Atma and his brother Dayaram were educated at some of Ceylon's (Sri Lanka) most well known institutions.

 Atma Jayaram studied at Trinity College, Kandy, graduating in 1932.
 He pursued a degree in science at the Ceylon University College and graduated in 1935.
 Upon finishing his academics, he received admission into the Cavendish Laboratory at the University of Cambridge studying physics in 1936.
 During his three-year Tripos, he attended Pembroke College.
 He studied under Lord Ernest Rutherford, the Nobel Prize Laureate who had gained acclaim for the discovery of the atomic nucleus.
 After graduating in 1939, he returned to Colombo.

 Career

 Indian Police Service

 After returning to Sri Lanka, Jayaram attempted the civil services exam, however due to his Indian origins, was not allowed to work for the civil service.
 Following this, he joined the Imperial Police in India, then under British rule.

 His first posting was in Tenali in the Madras Presidency, now Andhra Pradesh, in 1940.
-Over the next few years he was posted throughout the presidency before being called to join the Intelligence Bureau in 1948 under Sir N.P.
+Over the next few years, he was posted throughout the presidency before being called to join the Intelligence Bureau in 1948 under Sir N.P.
 Smith and T.G.
 Sanjeevi Pillai.
 Pillai was to become the first Indian to head the Intelligence Bureau.

 Intelligence Bureau

 Jayaram served with the IB during the 1950s and early 1960s.
-He was posted in Cairo and Beijing and was known to be on an acquaintance of Kim Philby, one of the members of the infamous Cambridge Five.
+He was posted in Cairo and Beijing and was known to be an acquaintance of Kim Philby, one of the members of the infamous Cambridge Five.
 In Cairo, journalist David Holden often called on him and his wife.
 In 1962, he returned to India to work at headquarters.
 He worked in the IB as an assistant director till 1968.

 In 1968, Jayaram was appointed Inspector General of Andhra Pradesh, the official head of police in the state.
-He served till 1971 when Indira Gandhi on the recommendation of RAW Chief R. N. Kao was made the Director of the Intelligence Bureau.
+He served till 1971 when Indira Gandhi on the recommendation of RAW Chief R. N. Kao made him the Director of the Intelligence Bureau.